 I finished this piece this morning.
 I have been staring at my new masking pen ever since my husband got it for me from a local art supplies store a few days ago.

-After pumping the pen for a few times to get the masking fluid going, I was pleasantly surprised at how smooth this pen glided across my cold pressed Fabriano watercolour artists pad, which is basically a block that is glued on four sides to avoid the paper warping when its wet.
+After pumping the pen for a few times to get the masking fluid going, I was pleasantly surprised at how smooth this pen glided across my cold pressed, 100% cotton watercolour artist paper.

-Having using masking fluid from a bottle, and struggling with my lines as they didn’t come out as precise as I wanted them to be, this pen gave me the control and fluidity I was looking for.
+Having used masking fluid from a bottle and struggling with my lines as they didn’t come out as precise as I wanted them to be, this pen gave me the control and fluidity I was looking for.

-I free-handed the Hand of Fatima motif with great ease (and enjoyment), and once it was dry to the touch I added my wet-on-wet watercolours.
-I rubbed off the masking fluid once the watercolour was dry, and took a picture of the outcome.
+I free-handed the lettering inside the Hand of Fatima motif using the masking fluid pen.
+I went for a phrase that is sort of a personal mantra: “Change the way you live.”
+Once the fluid was dry to the touch, I added my wet-on-wet watercolours, as well as the ink details using a permanent ink fine liner.
+I rubbed off the masking fluid seeing how the watercolour was dry, and took a picture of the outcome.

 P.S.
 This isn’t a sponsored post, and the links to the art supply brands are not affiliate links.